douglascraigschmidt/LiveLessons/Loom/README.md

 Here's an overview of what's current included in these examples:

-. ex1 - This example demonstrates various features of Project Loom,
+. ex1 - This example demonstrates how to create, start, and use
-        including virtual threads and structured concurrency.
+        virtual and platform Thread objects in Project Loom.

+. ex2 -